N3b3x/hf-ws2812-rmt-driver/README.md

 - 🌈 Built-in effects with `WS2812Animator`
 - 🎛️ Synchronised multi-strip animations with `WS2812MultiAnimator`
 - 📏 Flexible strip lengths at runtime
+- 🔧 All timings and LED type configurable at runtime using `WS2812Strip`
 - 🧰 `RmtChannel` RAII helper for the RMT peripheral
 - 👉 Simple API for updating entire LED chains
 - 🔆 Global brightness control